 Once a worker has refused work the issue should be referred to the Ministry of Labour who will investigate the situation and make a decision.
 The Ministry of Labour could find that changes need to be made, or might even uphold the employer’s orders finding that there is no cause for concern for the employee.

 If you are an employee who believes that you might be working in an environment that is unsafe it is important to fully know how the law applies to your particular situation.
-For this you should make sure to consult a lawyer.
+For this, you should make sure to consult an employment lawyer.